 - Reality Is Unrealistic:

-- Zigzagged in the Old West bar, where Bill and Ted, who are obviously teenagers, are given whiskey at the Saloon, given a lampshade by Ted.
+- Zigzagged in the Old West bar, where Bill and Ted, who are obviously teenagers, are given beer at the Saloon, given a lampshade by Ted.
 At that time, pretty much anyone older than ten could drink, especially out in the outer regions like New Mexico Territory.
-However, a bartender most certainly would never give the whiskey to two strangers without getting his money first.
+However, a bartender most certainly would never give the beer to two strangers without getting his money first.

 - Billy turns over the table and starts a fight rather quickly, just after the other guys suspect he's cheating.
 In The Old West, being accused of cheating was a very grave accusation.
 It could lead to a brutal beating, if not a bullet.